huggingface/pytorch-image-models/README.md

 ### SE-ResNeXt-26-D and SE-ResNeXt-26-T
 These hparams (or similar) work well for a wide range of ResNet architecture, generally a good idea to increase the epoch # as the model size increases... ie approx 180-200 for ResNe(X)t50, and 220+ for larger.
 Increase batch size and LR proportionally for better GPUs or with AMP enabled.
-These params were for 2 1080Ti cards:
+These params were for 2 1080Ti cards: i
 `./distributed_train.sh 2 /imagenet/ --model seresnext26t_32x4d --lr 0.1 --warmup-epochs 5 --epochs 160 --weight-decay 1e-4 --sched cosine --reprob 0.4 --remode pixel -b 112`

+### EfficientNet-B3 with RandAugment - 81.5 top-1, 95.7 top-5
+The training of this model started with the same command line as EfficientNet-B2 w/ RA above.
+After almost three weeks of training the process crashed.
+The results weren't looking amazing so I resumed the training several times with tweaks to a few params (increase RE prob, decrease rand-aug, increase ema-decay).
+Nothing looked great.
+I ended up averaging the best checkpoints from all restarts.
+The result is mediocre at default res/crop but oddly performs much better with a full image test crop of 1.0.

 **TODO dig up some more**